 This is what my carrots looked like this year: riddled with tracks from the disgusting, putrid, foul, menacing carrot rust fly.
-Those little buggers can sniff out a carrot with superhero powers so I planted carefully and didn’t have to thin them (thinning releases the smell and attracts the flies), but the females still found my carrot patch, layed eggs and a week later the larva fed on the hidden roots.
+Those little buggers can sniff out a carrot with superhero powers so I planted carefully and didn’t have to thin them (thinning releases the smell and attracts the flies), but the females still found my carrot patch, laid eggs, and a week later the larva fed on the hidden roots.
 There’s nothing worse than lovingly growing a patch of beautiful carrots only to have them eaten up by unwelcome guests.
 Bummer.

 However, there are steps you can take to prevent disease and pests from interfering when growing carrots.
 The suggestions out there to avoid damage range from scientific to witchcraft, so trial and error is your best bet.
 Here are a few suggestions for keeping your carrots healthy once they’re planted.